Structuring online spaces

 Moodle templates

 Moodle course templates have been developed to respond to the need identified by students for consistency in presentation, organisation and navigation of their Moodle learning sites.
 Using the standardised administrative course components laid out in the templates for all courses gives students a consistent experience for these very basic course information/functions, at the same time allowing for an individual teacher to make choices in pedagogy and modes of delivery.
-Each Institute has slight variations of the template, as a result, it is best to discuss this with your Learning Designer or L&T Technology Support liaison.
+Each Institute has slight variations of the template, as a result, it is best to discuss this with your Institute Learning Designer or L&T Technology Support liaison.

 Guidelines for online organisation

 These guidelines relate to the set up and layout of your online course presence in Moodle.
 The guidelines do not relate to the type of content and activities you should include in your course, but refer to how you should layout and structure your course page.
-Have a chat to your Learning Designer or L&T Technology Support liaison for online organisation and presentation for a list of ‘do’s’ and ‘don’ts’.
+Have a chat to your Institute Learning Designer or L&T Technology Support liaison for online organisation and presentation for a list of ‘do’s’ and ‘don’ts’.

 Navigation